 Another symbiotic relationship for Brisseaux is his position as the Associate Design Director for Vault 49 alongside his freelance jobs.
 Having a background in architectural studies, Brisseaux began to find more fulfillment in illustration work.
 Vault 49 allowed him to see what opportunities he could have in the illustration field and served as a second education for him.
 As a result, he got to see the company grow from a small collection of illustrators to a full on team of creators, marketers, and designers.
 His experience with Vault 49 has even filtered into his freelance work.
 Watching the founders of the agency handle customer relations, adaptations, and money, taught Brisseaux in his own career.

-Creating Change in this Current Climate
+Creating Unity in this Climate

 Creating more out of instinct than planning, Brisseaux described his work in the exhibition as an “inward expression.”
 If the byproduct happens to instill some sort of message to stand behind for viewers that’s great but he’s not one to tell people what they must take away.
 Beyond the weight of creating to provide for his growing family, he does feel the responsibility to make black voices heard.